Kiojeen/Sky-Textures/README.md

 The goal of this project is to convert sky textures in the format of .ktx to .png and then crop them using the UV map information.

 # Steps Involved Installing required libraries:
-The following libraries need to be installed for the code to work: re, PIL, and os.
-Ifor PIL do:
+The following libraries need to be installed for the code to work: re, PIL, and os. for PIL do:
 ```pip install pillow```

 # Converting .ktx files to .png files: